corda/corda-docs-portal/content/en/platform/corda/4.4/open-source/corda-network/UAT.md

 Steps to join are outlined on the [Corda Network site](https://corda.network/participation/index.html).

-For further questions on this process, please contact us, either on the [mailing list](https://groups.io/g/corda-network) or through our [contact form](https://corda.network/contact/contact-us).
+For further questions on this process, please contact us through our [contact form](https://corda.network/contact/contact-us).